Could the Red Sea's heat-resilient corals help restore the world's dying reefs? | DW | 17.01.2022

 But some hope is emerging from the northern shores of the Red Sea, as Aqaba's corals appear unaffected by steadily warming waters.

-"We found that the corals in Aqaba could withstand temperatures far above the summer maximum of 27 degrees [Celsius]," said Maoz Fine, a marine biology professor who led research on coral heat-resilience at The Interuniversity Institute for Marine Sciences in Eilat, Israel.
+"We found that the corals in Aqaba could withstand temperatures far above the summer maximum of 27 degrees [Celsius]," (80.6 degrees Fahrenheit) said Maoz Fine, a marine biology professor who led research on coral heat-resilience at The Interuniversity Institute for Marine Sciences in Eilat, Israel.

 Fine and his team designed an aquarium system to simulate future conditions in the Red Sea and ran experiments on what makes the corals in Aqaba so resilient.